TeselaGen/libSBOLj/README.md

     java -jar libSBOLj.jar examples/data/BBa_I0462.xml

 If validation is successful, the program will print the contents of the SBOL document.
-Use --quite option if you want to suppress this output.
+Use --quiet option if you want to suppress this output.

 If validation fails with an error, there will be a message printed about the validation error.
 To see an example, try